Our mission

 1. Family-focused obesity clinic

-Our clinic treats families affected by obesity and its related conditions.
+The Nepean Blue Mountains Family Metabolic Health Service, led by Dr Kathryn Williams, treats families affected by obesity and its related conditions.
 Our whole-of-family approach addresses behaviours learned in the home, encouraging families to learn, change and support each other as a family unit in pursuit of better health.
+This service is at the heart of clinic-research interface.
+With funding from the Charles Perkins Centre's Jennie Mackenzie Research Fund, the service is collecting data from the clinic to inform research in complex obesity management.